rafee79/sanitization-app/README.md

 ### SSL Certificates

-- Default self-signed certs are created as:
+- On first run, default self-signed certificates are generated as:
   - `cert.pem`
   - `key.pem`
-- Replace with your own cert/key in the root directory.
+- Replace with your own cert/key in the project root directory.

 ---